Last updated on January 19th, 2021 at 08:17 am

 I want to make something clear – the only thing in science that matters is high quality and quantity of evidence, not credentials, debating ability, or false civility.
 I often claim, on Twitter, that I am a janitor at Big Pharma corporate headquarters with a degree in Janitorial Science from the Jim’s School of Auto Mechanics and Janitorial Services in Guam.
 Though I doubt anyone in the anti-vaccine world gets my sarcasm, my point is I have evidence on my side, it doesn’t matter who I am.

 However, I do have an advantage over most (if not all) of the anti-vaccine world.
-This old dinosaur actually studied biology (and minored in math) in college and biochemistry (with a focus on Endocrinology) in graduate school, while spending decades in clinical research.
+This old dinosaur actually studied biology (and minored in math) in college and cell biology (with a focus on endocrinology) in graduate school, while spending decades in clinical research.

 Malcolm Gladwell, in his book “Outliers: the Story of Success,” repeatedly mentions the “10,000- Hour Rule.”
 He claimed that the key to being a world-class expert in any field is a matter of practicing it over and over for a total of around 10,000 hours.
 If you do this just 8 hours a day, not including weekends, you’re looking at over 5 years.
 Does anyone claiming to have done vaccine research ever spent that amount of time?
 Other than the fraud Andrew Wakefield, I’d doubt it.